caseylee94/PyBer_Analysis/README.md

 ## Overview

  The purpose of this project is to compare the ride sharing data for different types of cities - rural, suburban, and urban to see how different parameters vary for each city type.
 To compare multiple parameters, a Dataframe was created to show the results side by side.
 Then a multiple line graph was created to further analyze the results of the total weekly fares for each type of city.
-Finally, a written summary of how the data differs by city type and how those differences can be used by decision-makers at PyBer finishes this project.
+Finally, a written summary of how the data compares for each city type and recommendations for the company moving forward based on this data are made.

 ## Results

  The dataframe showing the output of the different parameters per city type is shown below: